LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 corresponds to a new line.
 So each line below the first will constitute a row of data, or a record.

-Have a look a the data below line 1, and ask yourself the following
+Have a look at the data below line 1, and ask yourself the following
+questions:

-questions: - Which fields match up with which column names above? - Why do some lines/rows (e.g. line 10) have more commas than others, if commas are supposed to separate columns? - What role do the double-quotes play?
+#.
+Which fields match up with which column names above?
+#.
+Why do some lines/rows (e.g. line 10) have more commas than others, if
+   commas are supposed to separate columns?
+#.
+What role do the double-quotes play?

 The TechJobs Class
 -------------------